eco619/engineering-docs/engineering-principles/engineering-documentation-standard.md

 Explains important constraints, tradeoffs, assumptions, boundaries, or design decisions.

-## Validation / Verification Information
+## Validation / Verification / Testing Information

 Where relevant to the subject of the document, documentation may record:

 - validation previously performed;
 - verification performed at the applicable lifecycle stage;
+- baseline testing performed where applicable;
 - test conditions;
 - observed results;
 - known limitations; and